Parameter Estimation in an SPDE Model for Cell Repolarisation: The stochastic Meinhardt model

 Additional external forces acting on the cell membrane are modeled by two independent space-time white noise processes $\xi_{A}$, $\xi_{I} $.
 By space-time white noise we mean a centered Gaussian process $\xi$ on $[0,T]\times\Lambda$ with covariance function

 By integrating formally against test functions, $\xi$ induces an isonormal Gaussian process on $L^2([0,T]\times \Lambda)$.
 In this way, space-time white noise corresponds to a random Schwartz distribution on $L^2(\Lambda)$ with values in negative Sobolev spaces \cite{Hairer2009}.
 Since the nonlinearity $f_A(X(t,x),x)$ is not well-defined for a distribution valued process $X$, this means we cannot obtain classical solutions to the SPDE \eqref{eq:stochasticMeinhardt}.
 After formally integrating the noise, however, $W(t)=\int_0^t \xi(s,\cdot)ds$ is a (cylindrical) Wiener process with values in $L^2(\Lambda)$ \citep{DaPrato2014}, and we can use the well-developed theory for SPDEs to show that \eqref{eq:stochasticMeinhardt} is well-posed in the mild sense.
-The solution even has some minimal spatial regularity.
+The solution even has some minimal spatial regularity measured in the spaces $C^{k+s}(\Lambda;\R^2)$, $k\in\N_0$, $0\leq s<1$, equipped with the norm

 \begin{theorem} Consider the stochastic Meinhardt model corresponding to the SPDE in \eqref{eq:stochasticMeinhardt} with nonlinearities $f_A$, $f_I$ from \eqref{eq:nonlinearities} on $\Lambda=\R/(L\Z)$.
 Assume for the initial value $(A_{0},I_{0})\in C^{2+s}(\Lambda;\R^{2})$ for $0<s<1/2$.
 Then there exists a unique mild solution $X=(A,I)\in C([0,T];C^{s}(\Lambda;\R^{2}))$.
 The solution can be decomposed as $X=\bar{X}+\tilde{X}$, where $\bar{X}$ solves the linear equation \eqref{eq:stochasticMeinhardt} with $f_A=f_I=0$ and zero initial value, and with a perturbation process $\tilde{X}\in C([0,T];C^{2+s}(\Lambda;\R^2))$. \end{theorem}